koji-1009/breakpoints_mq/README.md

 # breakpoints_mq

 A lightweight library for implementing [Responsive layout grid](https://material.io/design/layout/responsive-layout-grid.html).
-Provide window, columns, margings/gutters.
+Provide body, column, margin.

 ## How to use.